Almond Flour Cornbread

 Can I Make This Low Carb Cornbread Into Muffins?

-Yes, you can absolutely turn this keto cornbread into muffins.
-You’ll need to spray your muffin tin or add liners.
+Yes, you can absolutely turn this easy keto cornbread into almond flour cornbread muffins.
+You’ll need to spray your muffin tin or add parchment paper liners.
 Divide the batter among the muffins and bake for 15-20 minutes then check them.
 If they aren’t done, continue baking until they are.
-Cornbread muffins will cook faster than a regular 8x8 baking pan would.
+Cornbread muffins will cook faster than a regular 8×8 baking pan would.

 Can I Replace The Eggs With Something Else?

-I haven’t ever tried to replace the eggs in this keto cornbread.
+I haven’t ever tried to replace the eggs in this easy almond flour cornbread recipe.
 I have done some research, and it seems like many people have made keto cornbread with a flax egg as a replacement.
 The only caution I can give you is that if you want to try it, then the low carb cornbread may not rise as well.

 Is It Okay To Substitute Coconut Flour For Almond Flour?